 Associate Provost Paul Blake was named interim provost.
 Blake’s appointment comes after current Provost and Vice President for Academic Affairs Fritz Erickson was selected as the new president of Northern Michigan University last week.
 Blake’s interim provost position was announced by Ferris President David Eisler on April 28.

 Blake is working with Erickson for a smooth transition before he assumes the job’s full responsibilities on July 1.

 A search committee has been assembled to help prepare and guide the search process.
-The committee will be co-chaired by Rick Griffin, professor of Political Science in College of Arts and Sciences, and Julie Coon, associate dean in the College of Health Professions.
+The committee will be co-chaired by Rick Griffin, professor of Political Science in College of Arts, Sciences and Education, and Julie Coon, associate dean in the College of Health Professions.

 Search Committee members include:

 - Tamie Grunow, Associate Vice President, Human Resources

 - Kim Hancock, Professor, Pharmaceutics, College of Pharmacy

 - Robin Hoisington, Executive Assistant to the Provost/VP for Academic Affairs

 - Sheila MacEachron, Associate Professor, Nuclear Medicine, College of Health Professions

 - Gloria Lukusa-Barnett, Professor, Developmental Curriculum, Retention and Student Success